 5.5) All players on a roster, positioned players must wear a jersey during the game with the exception of the catcher (who must wear his jersey to bat).
 In the case of uniforms without sleeves some kind of undershirt with sleeves must be worn underneath.

 5.6) Metal cleats are allowed.

-Section 6 - Game length and rainouts
+Section 6 - Game length, rainouts and cancellations

 6.1) All games will be seven innings unless rain, lack of light, diamond commitments or umpire decision prevents the full seven innings from being played.
 Otherwise four full innings (or 3.5 innings in the instance where the home team leads at that point) will decide a game.
 Every game will begin on time, however the umpire may allow a fifteen-minute grace period to assist a team in fielding a full nine-man roster.

 6.2) A suspended game will be played from the point at which the game was halted.
 Only the umpire may call a suspended game and at that time the umpire and both team managers will agree to the specifics of the halted game; recorded score, inning details and pitch count.
 The details will be recorded and forwarded to the league executive.
 Rosters for the continued game may not necessarily reflect the rosters for the suspended game.
 The intent when continuing play on the suspended game is to play a full seven innings.

 6.3) There is a 5 run limit per inning with the exception of the last inning being an open inning.
 An over the fence home run does count, and all runs count even in excess of the five run limit.
 In the playoffs the run limit is not in effect.

 6.4) Only the umpire or team managers can decide on rainouts or cancel a game.
 All players must be present at the diamond regardless of the weather unless it’s determined ahead of time that the game will not take place.
 Team managers must communicate and make the decision to call the game off due to weather a minimum of 2 hours before game time .
 They must also notify the umpire coordinator and scheduler of the cancellation.